stereolabs/zed-hub-examples/samples/object_detection_sample/README.md

 - The command will ask for the **device type** (Jetson or x86) on which you want to deploy this app.
 - The command will also ask for your **device cuda version**.
 If you do not know it you can find it in the **Info** section of your device in the ZED Hub interface.
 - Finally you will be asked the **sl_iot version** you want to use.
 The default one is the one installed on your device with Edge Agent.
 It corresponds to the base docker image used to build your app docker image.
-You can chose the default one, or look for the [most recent version available on Dockerhub](https://hub.docker.com/r/stereolabs/iot/tags?page=1&ordering=last_updated).
+You can chose the default one, or look for the [most recent version available on Docker Hub](https://hub.docker.com/r/stereolabs/iot/tags?page=1&ordering=last_updated).

 ### How to deploy your application